Business Loans

 • Managing inventory

 One example of a task a bookkeeper might perform is categorizing expenses.
-Most modern accounting software connects to a business bank account and automatically pulls transactions from the bank account into the software; however, the software doesn’t always know how to categorize those transactions.
+Most modern accounting software connects to a business bank account and automatically syncs transaction data; however, the software doesn’t always know how to categorize those transactions.

 A bookkeeper will review the transactions pulled from the bank feed and classify expenses, such as fees paid to independent contractors, advertising and marketing expenses, utilities and office supplies, among others.
 They’ll also attach receipts or other support to each transaction to ensure that the business has the right documentation in place if it’s ever audited by the IRS or a state tax authority.